marlobello/adguardp/README.md

 # AdGuard Anti-Porn DNS Service

-I have created this repository so that friends and family can use this information to help prevent access to adult content on the internet.
+I have created this repository and corresponding service so that friends and family can use this information to help prevent access to adult content on the internet.
 No solution is perfect, but perhaps this will be of some help to protect children as well as adults from unwelcome content.

 This is primarily targeted at mobile devices that are either Android or iOS.
 It will supercede **all** DNS requests to prevent access to many adult websites while the phone/tablet is on wifi ***as well as cellular*** networks.
 These settings *may* not work if the device has other VPN options enabled.